RiuSRoy/scaleable-chat-app-turbo-redis/README.md

 # Notes
 Whenever you update your Prisma schema, you will have to update your database schema using either `prisma migrate dev` or `prisma db push`.
 This will keep your database schema in sync with your Prisma schema.
 The commands will also regenerate Prisma Client.

+`npx prisma studio` : Command to see prisma collection

 # Turborepo starter